awslabs/serverless-rules/docs/rules/appsync.md

 * __cfn-lint__: WS3000
 * __tflint__: aws_appsync_graphql_api_tracing_rule

-AWS AppSync can emit traces to AWS X-Ray, which enable visualizing service maps for faster troubleshooting.
+AWS AppSync can emit traces to AWS X-Ray, which enables visualizing service maps for faster troubleshooting.

 ### Why is this a warning?